bhargavsp/nexus/README.md

-enable the nexus user | sudo systemctl enable nexus start the nexus user | sudo systemctl start nexus status the nexus user | sudo systemctl status nexus login to nexus user | sudo cat /opt/sonatype-work/nexus3/admin.password login password for nexus upto 3.15 version | username is admin pass: admin123 but later version the passwprd is stored in the admin.password file
+enable the nexus user | sudo systemctl enable nexus start the nexus user | sudo systemctl start nexus status the nexus user | sudo systemctl status nexus login from browser 8081 | nexus signin to nexus user | sudo cat /opt/sonatype-work/nexus3/admin.password login password for nexus upto 3.15 version | `username is admin pass: admin123` but later version the password is stored in the admin.password file

 ### what are the direcotries in nexus
 |name|usage|